aimanabdollah/aimanabdollah/README.md

 <!-- Here are some ideas to get you started: -->

-- 🌱 I'm currently learning on web/app development, cloud computing and ui/ux design
+- 🌱 Currently I'm doing my internship as a Software Engineer Intern with focusing on automation solution industry
 - 📫 Feel free to connect me at <a href="https://my.linkedin.com/in/aimanabdollah">LinkedIn